lesleyrs/Client3/README.md

 emscripten wasm on firefox has memleaks related to midi, gets cleaned up by pressing GC in about:memory but why does this happen?
 Chromium based browsers are ok.
 Happens on both SDL2 and SDL3.

-emscriptens experimental sdl3 port currently implements audio incorrectly causing delayed sounds to play for a while instead of ignore
+sdl3 currently has an audio issue causing sounds to be queued endlessly

 auto-generated js by emscripten is blocking default browser shortcuts why exactly